Car Accident in Fort Lauderdale?

 Again, even if you assume that damages are minor and physical harm has not occurred, you are much better off with a police report.
 If you find issues with your car in the days following an accident or if you begin to experience pain, having this police report will make things much easier should you choose to open a case with your insurance company or hire an attorney to take on your personal injury suit.

 Your safety is everything.
 Not all car accidents happen on the right side of the road, meaning you could be stuck in the center lane of a fast-moving highway.
 Put your hazard lights on, keep your seatbelt fastened while you’re in the car, and light flares if you have them.
-Bottom line, make sure the traffic around you can see you from a distance.
+The bottom line, make sure the traffic around you can see you from a distance.

 These days, we’re using pictures to document just about anything, and the same should be implored after your car accident.
 Thanks to modern technology, there is almost no excuse to not capture images of the damages incurred during your car accident.
 This will not only help your insurance company, it will serve as proof for your attorney to use in court during your personal injury trial.
 Make sure to photograph all of the cars involved as well, to give a clear picture of the total accident damage.